Interpretable statistical representations of neural population dynamics and geometry: Methods

 \subsection{Parametrising the tangent spaces}

-The tangent spaces of $\M$ do not have a preferred coordinate system.
-However, being isomorphic to $\mathbb{R}^m$, $\mathcal{T}_i\mathcal{M}$ can be parametrised by $m$ orthogonal vectors in the ambient space $\mathbb{R}^d$ to form a local frame or gauge.
-Specifically, we assume that the tangent space at a node $i$, $\T_i\M$, is spanned by the edge vectors $\mathbf{e}_{ij}\in\R{d}$ pointing from $i$ to $K$ nodes $j$ in its neighbourhood on the proximity graph.
-The $m$ largest singular values $\mathbf{t}^{(\cdot)}_i\in\R{d}$ of the matrix formed by column-stacking $\mathbf{e}_{ij}$ yield the orthonormal coordinate frame $\mathbb{T}_i\in\R{d\times m} =(\mathbf{t}_i^{(1)}, \dots \mathbf{t}_i^{(m)})$ spanning $\T_i\M$.
-In practice, we pick $K>deg(i)$ closest nodes to $i$ on the proximity graph where $K$ is a hyperparameter.
-Larger $K$ increases the overlaps between the nearby tangent spaces, and we find that $K=2|\N(i,1)|$ is often a good compromise between locality and robustness to noise of the tangent space approximation.
-Note that because $\mathbb{T}_i$ defines an orthogonal basis, $\mathbb{T}^T_i\mathbf{f}_i$ acts as a projection of the signal to the tangent space in the $\ell_2$ sense.
+To define trainable convolution filters over $\M$, we define tangent spaces $\mathcal{T}_i\mathcal{M}$ at each point $i$ over the manifold that linearly approximate $\M$ within a neighbourhood.
+Specifically, we assume that the tangent space at a point $i$, $\T_i\M$, is spanned by the edge vectors $\mathbf{e}_{ij}\in\R{d}$ pointing from $i$ to $K$ nodes $j$ in its neighbourhood on the proximity graph.
+We pick $K>deg(i)$ closest nodes to $i$ on the proximity graph where $K$ is a hyperparameter.
+Larger $K$ increases the overlaps between the nearby tangent spaces, and we find that $K=1.5|\N(i,1)|$ is often a good compromise between locality and robustness to noise of the tangent space approximation.
+The $m$ largest singular values $\mathbf{t}^{(\cdot)}_i\in\R{d}$ of the matrix formed by column-stacking $\mathbf{e}_{ij}$ yield the orthonormal basis

+spanning $\T_i\M$.
+As a result, $\mathbb{T}^T_i\mathbf{f}_i$ acts as a projection of the signal to the tangent space in the $\ell_2$ sense.
 We perform these computations using a modified Parallel Transport Unfolding package~\autocite{Budninskiy}.
-We illustrate the computed frames on a spherical manifold (Fig.~\ref{figS1}).
+We illustrate the computed frames on a spherical manifold (Supplementary Fig. 1a-c).